Camouflaged Instance Segmentation In-The-Wild: Dataset, Method, and Benchmark Suite: Camouflaged Instance Dataset

 \subsection{Dataset Specifications and Statistics}

-We describe in this section the \textbf{Camouflaged Object Plus Plus (CAMO++)} dataset designed explicitly for the task of camouflaged instance segmentation. \textbf{++} means the increment in terms of dataset size and the task compared to CAMO dataset~\cite{ltnghia-CVIU2019}.
-Some examples are shown in Fig.~\ref{fig:examples} with the corresponding ground-truth label annotations.
+We describe in this section the \textbf{Camouflaged Object Plus Plus (CAMO++)} dataset designed explicitly for the task of camouflaged instance segmentation.
+The \textbf{++} indicates the increments in terms of dataset size and task compared with our preliminary CAMO dataset~\cite{ltnghia-CVIU2019}.
+Example images are shown in Figure~\ref{fig:examples} along with the corresponding ground-truth label annotations.
+As shown in Table~\ref{table:camouflage_datasets}, the CAMO++ dataset has the most object categories and object instances.
+Note that the COD dataset~\cite{Fan-CVPR2020} provides the ground truth only for camouflaged instances that do not satisfy the in-the-wild setting in nature.

-\textbf{Category Diversity.} In CAMO++, we focus on camouflaged human and camouflaged animals with various pieces.
-Figure \ref{fig:category}a highlights diversity in biology-inspired categorization.
-The CAMO++ dataset consists of hierarchically biological 13 meta-categories (\textit{e.g.}, amphibian, arachnid, asteroidea, bird, cephalopod, crustacean, fish, gastropod, insect, mammal, person, reptile, and worm) and 83 categories (cf. Fig.~\ref{fig:category}a).
-Each category contains 32.5 images in average.
-Figure \ref{fig:category_img}a shows ratio of biological meta-categories in the CAMO++ dataset, where each meta-category contains 207.3 images in average.
+\textbf{Category Diversity.} The CAMO++ dataset is focused on various kinds of camouflaged pieces as shown by the biology-inspired hierarchical categorization illustrated in Figure \ref{fig:category}a.
+The CAMO++ dataset consists of 13 biological meta-categories (\ie, amphibian, arachnid, asteroidea, bird, cephalopod, crustacean, fish, gastropod, insect, mammal, person, reptile, and worm) and 93 categories.
+Each category contains 352 instances on average.
+Figure \ref{fig:category_img}a shows the ratios of the 13 biological meta-categories in the CAMO++ dataset: each biology meta-category contains 2520 instances on average.
+The distributions of camouflaged instances by category in three datasets are represented by the word clouds in Figure~\ref{fig:word_cloud}.